niranjv/ml-notes/clustering/README.md

 ## Spectral Clustering
 * Low-dim embed affinity matrix between samples, followed by K-Means in low-dim space

-## Hierarchical Clustering
-* Also known as Agglomerative Clustering
-* Build nested clusters by merging or splitting them successively
-* Generates all possible clusters from 1 to `n` in a `dendrogram`

 ## DBSCAN
 * View clusters as area of high density separated by areas of low density